Marathon Oil (MRO) Gets a Hold Rating from Northland Securities

 According to TipRanks.com, Chandra is a 2-star analyst with an average return of 0.8% and a 44.0% success rate.
 Chandra covers the Utilities sector, focusing on stocks such as Continental Resources, Antero Resources, and Cabot Oil & Gas.

-Currently, the analyst consensus on Marathon Oil is a Moderate Buy with an average price target of $9.46, representing a -8.2% downside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Marathon Oil with a $9.46 average price target, a -8.2% downside from current levels.
 In a report issued on February 22, RBC Capital also maintained a Hold rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>